jonnymind/SIRPAS/Books/Base_System.md

 the attacker and is ready to receive the blow) but can’t use any defense.
-One reason might be that it already used all the defense at its disposal in a combat turn and can’t react any more, or it might be that it has no proficiency in that kind of combat — this often happens with metaphysical attacks directed at targets that don’t have a specific skill to use in response — or in case it’s explicitly dictated by the rules — for example, defending against any attack after using disengage.
+One reason might be that it already used all the defense at its disposal in a combat turn and can’t react any more, or it might be that it has no proficiency in that kind of combat — this often happens with transcendental attacks directed at targets that don’t have a specific skill to use in response — or in case it’s explicitly dictated by the rules — for example, defending against any attack after using disengage.